-- i) the current average cost of a long sleeve cotton shirt x 4. - ii) plus the current average cost of one pair of pants (men's cotton) x 3. - iii) plus the current average costs of one (1) jacket (twill lined) divided by 2 - iv) plus the current average cost of one (1) parka (duck) divided by 2 b) Unused points cannot be carried forward from year to year.
+- i) the current average cost of a long sleeve cotton shirt x 4. - ii) plus the current average cost of one pair of pants (men's cotton) x 3. - iii) plus the current average costs of one (1) jacket (twill lined) divided by 2 - iv) plus the current average cost of one (1) parka (duck) divided by 2 b) Clothing Issue for 100% Cotton Group Employees c) Unused points cannot be carried forward from year to year.